 In a multilingual region, language is leverage.
 Malay opens doors to regional opportunities, from building business partnerships to working effectively in diverse teams.
 It helps you stand out in hiring and shows initiative – a quality valued by employers and PR assessors alike.
-For applicants, it's clear proof of commitment to integration and local life.
+For PR applicants, it's clear proof of commitment to integration and local life.

-Early exposure to Malay helps children grow up confident in Singapore's multicultural environment.
-Our child-friendly curriculum builds language skills through play, stories, and cultural activities – all led by passionate educators who specialize in young learners.
-It’s more than a class — it’s a foundation for connection and confidence.
+View adults' coursesEarly exposure to Malay helps children grow up confident in Singapore's multicultural environment.
+Our child-friendly curriculum builds language skills through play, stories, and cultural activities – all led by passionate educators who specialise in young learners.
+It’s more than a class – it’s a fun space where children make friends, explore Malay culture, and develop a love for learning.

 View children's courses

-Sarah A'tiqah is a dedicated Malay language educator with over 15 years of experience and an ACLP certification.
+Sarah is a dedicated Malay language educator with over 15 years of experience and an ACLP certification.
 She spent 9 years as an Education Officer with Singapore’s Ministry of Education before founding her own programmes for non-native speakers.
 Today, she teaches students from around the world, including the US, India, and Hong Kong.

 Known for her engaging and joyful approach, Sarah tailors her lessons to cater to different learning styles.
 She is also the co-author of Venus Rising, a book on women empowerment.
 Passionate about fostering connection and empathy using language, she brings genuine care and creativity to every lesson – especially with young learners.